Graeme Park: 30 years on the decks, 20 years on the radio.

 In the past few years Graeme has reunited with original Haçienda Friday Nude Night partner Mike Pickering for a variety of FAC51 The Haçienda club nights playing a selection of contemporary tunes alongside a variety of forgotten classics.
 “We want to try and recreate the excitement of the original Nude nights when nobody knew what we were playing from one week to the next.
 We’re also both massive fans of the current crop of young house and dance producers who are making scores of huge club tunes that take their references from over 20 years ago.
 Response to our occasional sets has been massive from both young and older clubbers alike.”

 Celebrating over 25 years on the radio with shows on Kiss, Galaxy, Key 103, Radio City, Juice FM, Forth One and more, Graeme’s years of experience help him understand the specialist skills required by a radio DJ: ‘A lot of radio shows or DJs just play the same big tunes.
 You can’t simply pretend you’re in a club, you have to talk to the audience and put your personality and knowledge across without sounding like an idiot.’
 His weekly Graeme Park Radio Show airs on scores of radio stations both in the UK and overseas and brings in a big audience with his mix of new and older tunes mixed together like only he knows how.
+He also recently produced a documentary “The Making Of The Haçienda Classical” for BBC Radio Manchester where he also presented a special New Years Eve show.

 Whether through his live DJ sets, his radio shows, his productions and remixes or simply by getting to know his audience, Graeme has spent over 30 years getting his jocular personality across.
 He was there before it all started, he was at the forefront of the dance scene when it was at its zenith and he’s still there, still rocking it, years later – longer than some of the people on the dancefloor have been on the planet!
 And the best thing is he still loves it, still loves the music and still loves to play it for people to dance to.